timlac/dsy-behavioral-experiments/README.md

 Silence detection has been performed on all the studio videos since microphone problems have been reported for this setting.
 See: [Silence Detection Notebook](silence_detection_notebook.ipynb).
 A flag has been added to the full dataset file where complete or partial silence has been identified.

-The questionnaire items are present in the full dataset file, an overview of all items is also provided in [Items](data/out/items.csv) where each item has also been given a code.
+The questionnaire items are present in the full dataset file, data is mostly complete, some missing for one dyad (2 participants).
+An overview of all item questions is also provided in [Items](data/out/items.csv) where each item has also been given a code.
 This code is not used elsewhere.

+Apart from questionnaire items each id also has points, which indicate how many points each participant got in the experiment.
+This data is mostly complete, points are missing for 2 dyads (4 participants).

 Most other files are intermediaries used to create the final Full Dataset file and can be disregarded.